 Recent NPC-sponsored research showed many employers have expanded pre-deductible coverage for drugs and services used to prevent exacerbations of common chronic conditions.
 This eliminates a financial barrier for patients by lowering their out-of-pocket costs and increases utilization of essential medicines, ultimately improving health outcomes.Learn more.

-NPC research shows that while stakeholders including payer, provider and patient groups don't always agree on when step therapy is appropriate, they do agree on criteria for how to develop, implement, communicate, safeguard and evaluate step therapy protocols so that they account for patient needs and concerns, not just costs.Learn more.
+NPC research shows that while stakeholders including payer, provider, and patient groups don't always agree on when step therapy is appropriate, they do agree on criteria for how to develop, implement, communicate, safeguard and evaluate step therapy protocols so they account for patient needs and concerns, not just costs.Learn more.

 What can you do to improve health benefits?

 Patients: Request better benefits.
 If you are on employer-sponsored insurance, talk to your employer about the barriers you face with your health plan and ask for solutions.
 Share this case study with your employer on engaging employees in the design of employer-sponsored health benefits.

 Employers: Listen to your employees' needs and work with your insurance provider to select better benefits for them.
 Read this Action Brief outlining key steps that employers can take to enhance their health benefit design approach, and check out NPC's Employer Resource Guide for information and research on benefit design, health spending and more.

 Health insurers: Work with patients to create better benefit designs that put patient needs at the center.
 NPC research shows that insurers aren’t asking patients for input when developing specialty drug coverage policies.
 Read about key principles for equitable benefit design and ways to modernize benefits to achieve more affordable, patient-centered care.